qzhang503/proteoQ/README.md

 Similarly, we employed the `filter_` varargs in `pepHist` to subset peptides with human or mouse origins (section 1.3.4.3).
-This is often not an issue in informatic analysis and visualization, as we do not typically store the altered inputs on external devices at the end.
+This is often not an issue in informatic analysis and visualization, as we do not typically overwrite the altered inputs on external devices at the end.
 Sometimes we may however need to carry out similar tasks based on partial inputs and update the complete set of data for future uses.
 One of the circumstances is model parameterization by a data subset and to